Encapsulation in Java | Data Encapsulation in Java

 Encapsulation in Java:

-• Public setter and getter methods must be provided to access and modify the value of the variable.
+Step 2.
+Define public getter and setter methods to access or modify the value of the variable.

 {